kyouko-taiga/LogicKit/README.md

 swift package init --type executable
 ```

-Then add LogicKit as a dependency to your package in your `Package.swift` file:
+Then add LogicKit as a dependency to your package, from your `Package.swift` file:

 ```swift
 import PackageDescription